Waste & Transfer Facilities Services (Tip)« Back

 Can I recycle items at local waste facility sites?

 Proterra Group are contracted by Goondiwindi Regional Council to operate and manage the Goondiwindi and Inglewood Waste facility.
-To contact the weighbridge at the site call 0447 611 700 or Proterra Group phone 07 4671 5701 or visit their website www.proterragroup.com.au
+To contact the weighbridge at the Goondiwindi site call 0447 611 700 or Proterra Group telephone 07 4671 5701 or visit their website www.proterragroup.com.au

-The drumMUSTER program is a national stewardship program set up for the safe collection and recycling of chemical containers.
+The DrumMUSTER program is a national stewardship program set up for the safe collection and recycling of chemical containers.
 It aims to remove unwanted chemical containers from the waste stream and recycle the materials used to produce them.
-The Goondiwindi waste facility offers a container enclosure for the drumMUSTER that has been set up for the safe collection of empty chemical containers and is managed by PROTERRA Group.
+The Goondiwindi waste facility offers a container enclosure for the DrumMUSTER that has been set up for the safe collection of empty chemical containers and is managed by PROTERRA Group.
+Collection hours are from 8am to 3pm Monday to Friday.
+Proterra can be contacted on the following numbers: Weighbridge - 0447 611 700 OR 07 4671 5701.

 DrumMUSTER storage enclosures are also located at Council's works depot in Inglewood and Texas.
 Please call to arrange a suitable time for any deliveries.

-There are also two (2) other drumMUSTER programs conducted in partnership with local school communities at Kioma State School & Yelarbon P & C; both partnerships benefit from the funds raised during the operation of the stewardship program.
+There are also three (3) other DrumMUSTER programs conducted in partnership with local school communities at Kioma State School, Yelarbon P & C and Border Rivers Christian College.
+These partnerships benefit for funds raised during the operation of the stewardship program.

 ChemClear is a national stewardship program designed for the collection and disposal of unwanted Agvet chemicals.
 The Chemclear program provides a safe, effective and convenient method for the disposal of obsolete Agvet chemicals.
 The main objective of the program is to minimise the accumulation of unwanted Agvet chemicals held in storage which may potentially create both public health and environmental risks.